WHOIGit/PhytO-ARM/README.md

       - `/motor/error` with error registers
       - `/motor/motion` with motion registers
     - Services:
-      - `/motor/move` to set the motor's velocity
+      - `/motor/set_position` to set the motor's position
       - `/motor/set_position_envelope` to set position limits
+      - `/motor/set_velocity` to set the motor's velocity
       - `/motor/stop` to stop the motor